HappyConscript/Help_Desk_Helper/README.md

   1. HelpDeskHelper - Executable file for the app itself
   2. HelpDeskHelper.sln - VS C# solution file for the app's code
+  3. FrmAbout.cs - A CS file containing all of the C# to create the functionality of the About form
   3. FrmBrowser.cs - A CS file containing all of the C# to create the functionality of the Browser form
   4. FrmHelp.cs - A CS file containing all of the C# to create the functionality of the Help form
   5. FrmIncident.cs - A CS file containing all of the C# to create the functionality of the Incident form